salamander2/RaspberryPi/programs/README.md

 ![reference](https://raw.githubusercontent.com/salamander2/RaspberryPi/master/programs/RPI_hardware_guide.png) **RPi Hardware Guide** This has a lot of information about the RPi.
 I don't know if you'll need it or not.

-**RaspController Pro** -- I just installed this and it's awesome.
+:boom: **RaspController Pro** -- I just installed this and it's awesome.
 I'll add more info soon.

 ### ![logo1](https://raw.githubusercontent.com/salamander2/RaspberryPi/master/programs/Fritzing_icon.png) Fritzing
 The schematics are very easy to draw using the free ![Fritzing](https://raw.githubusercontent.com/salamander2/RaspberryPi/master/programs/fritzing-logo.png)  software.
 You can download a bunch of extra Adafruit stuff from https://github.com/adafruit/Fritzing-Library/blob/master/AdaFruit.fzbz